MAnalytics/mywebTemplate/content/post/getting-started/index.md

 authors = []

 tags = ["Academic"]
-summary = "The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)"
+summary = "**Title: The crime drop and neighbourhood inequalities in the exposure to crime: A longitudinal study of violent and property crime in England (2001-2016)**"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.